US-Australia basketball: Not all in crowd happy with seating

 “We can well understand that if something is advertised with certain elite players … if you don’t have the key players that could well significantly affect whether you’re still interested in attending.”

+On Friday, local promoters issued a statement saying “it is worth noting the feedback to us has been strongly positive.”

+“TEG Live and Marvel Stadium worked with a number of fans at the game to make alternative arrangements,” the statement said.
+“Of the 11,000 fans who had purchased floor seating to last night’s game, only 200 people were relocated.”

 Despite the huge crowd, Australian media reported that some fans were issued refunds because they bought tickets based on promotional materials depicting Stephen Curry and LeBron James — who were part of the U.S. player pool when the deal was struck last year to play the games.
-Neither Curry nor James is on the U.S. roster for the World Cup.
+Neither Curry nor James is on the U.S. roster for the World Cup starting on Aug.
+31 in China.

 Australia was also without its biggest star, Ben Simmons, who has opted not to play in the World Cup.
 Still, the Boomers starting lineup included four NBA players: Patty Mills, Aron Baynes, Joe Ingles and Matthew Dellavedova.